Pooja-tech97/to_do_list/README.md

  # Description
-Project : Its a project that helps to  craete to-do-list having features like adding and removing task.
+Project : Its a project that helps to  create a to-do-list having features like adding and removing task.

 ## Available Scripts